-Figure 8.2 Gigaport Area
+Figure 8.2 Walsall Gigaport Area

-- The EU Water Framework Directive (October 2000) European Commission.
-AAP3 - Gigaport outline planning permission planning reference 07/2659/OL/W7 .
-Walsall Gigaport outline planning permission - planning reference 08/0951/OL and 11/1541/TE.
-AAP29 - Walsall Town Centre Demand Study and Development Sites Assessment (July September 2015) DTZ.
-AAP2 - Walsall Town Centre Characterisation Study (March 2016) Walsall Council.
+- EU Water Framework Directive (October 2000) European Commission. - Walsall Gigaport outline planning permission planning reference 08/0951/OL and 11/1541/TE. - Walsall Town Centre Demand Study and Development Sites Assessment (September 2015) DTZ. - Walsall Town Centre Characterisation Study (March 2016) Walsall Council.

-Gigaport is a well-established priority for the Council and a number of sites have already been delivered or are under construction within the area including the Jhoots Pharmacy office.
+The Gigaport is a well-established priority for the Council and a number of sites have already been delivered or are under construction within the area, including the Jhoots Pharmacy office.
 The outline Gigaport permission provides the planning framework to give applicants the confidence that office uses will be supported and the Council will help in the delivery of an office corridor by:

-- Creating the right environment through public realm, road improvements and improved linkages (see Policy AAPLV7: Enhancing the Public Realm and all the policies within Chapter 7: Transport, Movement and Accessibility); - Prioritising the sites fronting Littleton Street West in order to develop a corridor of high quality developments that will attract further investment and create a gateway to Walsall; - Promoting the town centre for inward investment for public and private sector offices; - Delivering the other improvements to the town centre as proposed in the AAP, including increased leisure provision and an improved retail offer to make the centre an attractive place to invest in but also to work in; - Working to deliver a multi-storey car park that will provide parking for office workers and visitors along with being flexible to allow some level of individual parking for office developments (see Policy AAPT5: Car Parking); - Working to overcome issues around congestion on the ring road and to make improvements to the road network (see Policy AAPT4: Road Improvements); - Using the WMBC Council's covenant in order to improve scheme viability (i.e. acting as the rental guarantor to encourage development); - Strategic acquisitions / assembly of development opportunity sites (using the Council's powers of compulsory purchase where necessary) to enable delivery; - Securing funding (under the SEP for the Black Country) to intervene proactively to de-risk sites to support delivery, including site clearance and remediation;

-- Taking a direct development role (repeating the role the Council played in successfully delivering the Primark/Co-op scheme); and - Developing strategies to ensure that occupiers and developers have the right infrastructure and where necessary supporting the provision of town centre infrastructure.
+- Creating the right environment through public realm, road improvements and improved linkages (see Policy AAPLV7: Enhancing the Public Realm and all the policies within Chapter 7: Transport, Movement and Accessibility); - Prioritising the sites fronting Littleton Street West in order to develop a corridor of high quality developments that will attract further investment and create a gateway to Walsall; - Promoting the town centre for inward investment for public and private sector offices; - Delivering the other improvements to the town centre as proposed in the AAP, including increased leisure provision and an improved retail offer to make the centre an attractive place to invest in but also to work in; - Working to deliver a multi-storey car park that will provide parking for office workers and visitors along with being flexible to allow some level of individual parking for office developments (see Policy AAPT5: Car Parking); - Working to overcome issues around congestion on the ring road and to make improvements to the road network (see Policy AAPT4: Road Improvements); - Using the WMBC covenant in order to improve scheme viability (i.e. acting as the rental guarantor to encourage development); - Strategic acquisitions / assembly of development opportunity sites (using the Council's powers of compulsory purchase where necessary) to enable delivery; - Securing funding (under the SEP for the Black Country) to intervene proactively to de-risk sites to support delivery, including site clearance and remediation; - Taking a direct development role (repeating the role the Council played in successfully delivering the Primark /Co-op scheme); and - Developing strategies to ensure that occupiers and developers have the right infrastructure and, where necessary, supporting the provision of town centre infrastructure.

-Indicator Target AAPINV3.1 - Amount of additional town The amount of new office floorspace will centre use floorspace within the also be monitored against the floorspace Waterfront Area. targets as set out in Policy AAPB1: Office Developments.
+Indicator Target AAPINV3.1 - Amount of additional town The amount of new office floorspace will centre use floorspace within the also be monitored against the Waterfront Area. floorspace targets as set out in Policy AAPB1: Office Developments.